-It is still unknown when we can return to normal activities at the center.
-In the meantime we are handing out hot meals on Tuesday, Wednesday and Thursday at the front of the center from 11 a.m.-noon.
+We are serving hot meals on Tuesday, Wednesday and Thursday which can be picked up at the front of the center from 11 a.m.-noon.
 Frozen meals are given out on Thursday to cover meals for Friday and Monday.
-You may call the center at 304-273-5648 to learn more about the meal program and to order meals.
+You may call the center at 304-273-5648 for more information on the meal program and to order meals.

-One-day trips include the Ohio Amish Country in Berlin and Walnut Creek, Ohio, on June 24, a shopping trip to Columbus, Ohio, on Nov.
-6 and a trip to Wheeling, W.Va., on Nov.
-13 to view the Christmas displays throughout Oglebay Park.
-We will stop in St. Clairsville, Ohio, for shopping at the mall before going on to see the lights.
+Our schedule includes one-day trips to the Ohio Amish Country in Berlin and Walnut Creek, Ohio, on June 24, a shopping trip to Columbus, Ohio, on Nov.
+6 and our annual trip on Nov.
+13 to see the Christmas displays throughout Oglebay Park in Wheeling, W.Va.
+We will stop in St. Clairsville, Ohio, for shopping at the mall.
 Dinner will be on your own at Melmann’s Cafeteria.
-No meals are included on one-day trips.
+We remind you that all meals on one-day trips are on your own.

 Aug.
 18 and 19 we will go to Kentucky to see the Ark Encounter which features Noah’s Ark.
 One lunch is included in this trip.

 Sept.
 27-30 we will attend the National Quartet Convention in Pigeon Forge, Tenn.
-We will have one day at Dollywood and enjoy several gospel music shows.
-Three breakfasts and three dinners are included in this trip.
+We will have a day at Dollywood and enjoy several gospel music shows.
+Three breakfasts and three dinners are included in the trip.

 Nov.
-16-18 we will go to Lancaster, Pa.
+16-18 we will travel to Lancaster, Pa.
 We will see two biblical productions including “Queen Esther” and “The Christmas Tree Ship.”
-Two dinners including a family-style dinner and a “Bird-in-Hand” smorgasbord dinner are included in this trip.
-Shopping time will be at the Rockvale Square and Tanger Outlets and the Kitchen Kettle Village.
+Two dinners including a family-style dinner and a Bird in Hand smorgasbord dinner are included in this trip.
+Shopping time will be at the Kitchen Kettle Village and the Rockvale Square and Tanger Outlets.

 Dec.
 6-9 we will journey to the Biltmore Estates in Asheville, N.C.
-We will have a guided tour of the city of Asheville, visit the Biltmore Estate, visit the Folk Art Center, visit the Blue Ridge Parkway Visitor Center and enjoy a ride along the Blue Ridge Parkway.
+We will have a guided tour of the city of Asheville, visit the Biltmore Estates, visit the Folk Art Center, visit the Blue Ridge Parkway Visitor Center and enjoy a drive along the Blue Ridge Parkway.
 Three breakfasts and three dinners are included in this fun Christmas holiday trip.

 Multiple-day trips may be paid in installments as listed on the trip flyer.
 One-day trips must be paid in full when signing up for them.
 Insurance is available on multiple-day trips.
-Each trip and insurance must be paid in separate checks.
+Each trip and insurance policy must be paid by separate checks.